 How Much is the Penalty for Not Having Health Insurance in California?

 Under the Affordable Care Act penalty, the fee is calculated one of two ways.
 You’ll pay the higher of these amounts:

-In 2020, there will be a new state subsidy program that will help lower the cost of health insurance for low and middle-income Californians, creating even more of an incentive to purchase health insurance.
+There is a state subsidy program that will help lower the cost of health insurance for low and middle-income Californians, creating even more of an incentive to purchase health insurance.

 Previously, those who made above 400% of the federal poverty line (FPL) were not eligible for premium tax credits.
-In 2020, those who make up to 600% of the federal poverty line will newly be eligible for subsidies.
+In 2020, those who make up to 600% of the federal poverty line are eligible for subsidies.
 This means that a family of four with an annual income of around $150,000 per year will be eligible for subsidies.

 The penalty increases every year.

 If you’re uninsured for just part of the year, 1/12 of the yearly penalty applies to each month you’re uninsured.

 If you’re uninsured for less than 3 months, you don’t have to make a payment.

 If you owe a fee, you’ll pay it on your 2019 federal income tax return.